sfu-cmpt340/2024_1_project_30/README.md

 **DL_Cell_Identification:**

 This .py program takes >=2 classes/types of cells from the BM_Cytomorphology database and trains them over a user-specified number of epochs to classify cells.
 The program outputs a keras model corresponding to the Deep Learning process and an animation of the classification process of the >=2 chosen cell classes.
-The results are shown below.
+The results for epoch = 10 are shown below.
-Epochs: 10
 ```bash
 Found 107 files belonging to 2 classes.
 Using 86 files for training.